Biomolecular NMR Facility - Vanderbilt

 Initiating a first Contact

-Access to the NMR-facility by new users may be gained through the online CSB Outreach form.
+Access to the NMR-facility by users outside the CSB may be gained through the online CSB Outreach form.
 This format has the benefit of bringing all the resources of the CSB to bear on the initial phases of structural projects and can make a significant impact on the likelihood of success in the shortest possible time.

 Markus Voehler is always available to discuss the applications of NMR to any research project.